andrii-i/drop-tables-react/README.md

+# DROP TABLES, REACT-BASED QUESTIONNAIRE PROJECT (USER SIDE)

+## How to contribute

+- React application is continiously built and deployed from "main" branch to https://drop-tables.netlify.app/
+- Please create a feature to work on in a separate branch, then create a PR to merge it into main when done.
+Please make sure to test your build before merging

+# BOILERPALTE:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).